 We are always looking for volunteers to enhance Jolokia.
 If you would like start to participate, we suggest the following way:

-Please note, that all the contributed code must be licensable under Apache License, Version 2.
+Please note, that all the contributed code must be licensed under Apache License Version 2 and you must sign-off the contribution (see above).

 We occassionally blog on http://labs.consol.de about various topics (1-2 posts per month).
 There are interesting use cases how to setup JSR-160 connectors for JBoss and Weblogic, what is the best way for configuring Nagios with check_jmx4perl but also about things like Java Mail mysteries.
 If you are interested in Jolokia stuff only, subscribe to the Jolokia RSS feed.
 Otherwise, with this RSS Feed you get them all (and from my co-workers as well).